 What would such an effort look like?
 Surely it would involve an information campaign, close collaboration of agencies and community organizations to track statistics, and dedicated funding for the work of providers serving abused women.

-What if donors ponied up their cash not just for one “show of force” event, but directed more and increasing dollars every month to direct services to women?
+What if donors put their cash not just behind one “show of force” event, but directed more dollars every month to direct services to women?

 I offer this challenge with deepest concern for the future of women’s lives and influence.
-Many other battles are yet to be fought.
 We have no time to applaud our signs.
 We need efforts that actually advance the power of women.